Jerry-Lees/F5-BIG-IQ-REST-Postman-Collection/README.md

 #### "Get Monitor from Name" Request

 This request pulls a specific monitor based on it's "MonitorTypeName".
-The strings for "MonitorTypeName" are teh same as the ones used in a tmsh command.
+The strings for "MonitorTypeName" are the same as the ones used in a tmsh command.
 For example, "tmsh list ltm monitor http".
-It also uses the "SearchMonitorName" variable which should be teh exact name of the monitor you are looking for.
+It also uses the "SearchMonitorName" variable which should be the exact name of the monitor you are looking for.
 As with all Searches in this collection, it is best to use the EXACT name of the monitor you desire.
 Not doing so could return several monitors and the wrong monitor could be populated.
 For example, you have a two monitors; "Test-www.widgets.com" and "Prod-www.widgets.com".
 Using the SearchMonitorName of "www.widgets.com" would return 2 results.
 This can potentially lead to unpredictable results, even though there are checks for this scenario in the collection.

 The inputs and outputs of the request are explained below: